hrfofut/idb/README.md

 installed.

 ## Installation
-### Develpoment
+### Development
 Installation for this project is as follows.
-To install, first create an enviornment variable called `FLASK_APP` set to `idb/__init__.py`.
+To install, first create an environment variable called `FLASK_APP` set to `idb/__init__.py`.
 In Linux, this is `export FLASK_APP=idb/__init__.py`.
 Then, run `make install`.